PUBLIC ASSEMBLY EVENT PERMITS

 1. Public Assembly Event permits are required for events held inside a structure when the calculated load exceeds 500 people.
 Permits are required for events such as trade shows, exhibits, conventions, meetings, food festivals, art festivals, or similar functions.

-Exception: Public Assembly Event permits are not required for events at public assemblies which conform to seating plans approved under an Annual Occupancy Permit.
+Exception: Public Assembly Event permits are not required for events at public assemblies which conform to seating plans approved under an Annual Occupancy Permit or as approved by the Bureau of Development Services (BDS).

 B. Plan Submittal Requirements: